ZalozbaDev/poster_language_technologies/presenter_notes.md

 * utilize methods published at WMT conferences
 * results and training methods published (open content), corpus not (yet)
 * outlook: improve translation accuracy and quality
-    * get rid of improper 1:1 translations, reduce the influence of German into Upper/Lower Sorbian
+    * get rid of improper 1:1 translations, reduce the influence of German into Upper/Lower Sorbian - e.g. translate to "nice/good" Sorbian

 # 03 simultan translation